geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 Yeah, I'll take a look.

 ##### **Geohot** [[00:34:41](https://www.youtube.com/watch?v=m7zQq40dr2M&t=2081)]
-Yeah, and then there has to be...
+Yeah, and then there has to be..
 Before we modify the firmware, I really want to understand how this NVMe drive is doing it.
 Because any modification to the firmware is going to be limited by that 25 MHz clock speed that you're talking about.
 Whereas if we can actually get the DMA to trigger off the thing, DMA is fast.
 Like, it has to be.